-The only note we aren't using one of these fourth shapes on is the G note, which is the 5th.
+The only note that isn't using one of these fourth shapes on is the G note, which is the 5th.
 For this one, we'll simply use the upper structure of a Cm7 chord which is simply an Eb major triad.

-Here are three options that you can try over C7.
+Here are three options that you can try over C7 (dominant chord type).

 We are only sticking with three choices here.
 There are more options available and you can explore them at your own pace, but keep in mind that sometimes they won't yield desirable results.
 You'll have to use your ears and your best discretion. :)